 Speirs Foods (2018) LP ("Speirs Foods") continues to manufacture and supply innovative products throughout New Zealand, principally to the two major supermarket chains.

-Revenue increased by 1.1% to \$18.384 million compared to \$18.179 million in the previous period.
-The trading profit for the year before interest was \$540,000 compared to \$317,000 for the previous period.
-The business was impacted by a number of factors consequential on the continuing Covid-19 pandemic:
+Revenue remained relatively stable at \$18.452 million compared to \$18.384 million in the previous period.
+The trading profit for the year before interest was \$294,000 compared to \$491,000 for the previous period.